Ashiiidev/Web3.0.dapp/README.md

 What is metamask?

 MetaMask is a software cryptocurrency wallet used to interact with the Ethereum blockchain.
-It allows users to access their Ethereum wallet through a browser extension or mobile app, which can then be used to interact with decentralized applications.[1][2]
+It allows users to access their Ethereum wallet through a browser extension or mobile app, which can then be used to interact with decentralized applications.
 MetaMask is developed by ConsenSys Software Inc., a blockchain software company focusing on Ethereum-based tools and infrastructure

 What is a dapp ?